YuyingLi-X/HDL-L/README.md

-# HDL-L
+# HDL-L - An enhanced framework for local genetic correlation analysis

+## Introduction
 HDL-L is the local version of high-definition likelihood (HDL) (https://github.com/zhenin/HDL).
-It can estimate local heritability and local genetic correlation.
-Traditional global approaches focus on the average genetic correlation across the entire genome, potentially missing localized genetic signals or those with opposite directions at different loci.
-We have introduced a full likelihood-based method, HDL-L, to estimate local genetic correlations with high efficiency.
+It is specifically tailored for local heritability and genetic correlation analysis using GWAS summary statistics.
+As a specialized tool, HDL-L addresses the limitations of global correlation estimates by focusing on localized genetic signals which can differ in direction and magnitude across genomic loci.

+HDL-L is a full likelihood-based method, ensuring precision and computational efficiency.
+Notably, HDL-L achieves an approximate fifty-fold increase in computational speed compared to LAVA (Local Analysis of [co]Variant Association), facilitating more rapid analyses without sacrificing accuracy.
+This efficiency is critical for large-scale genomic studies where traditional methods may falter due to computational demands.

+HDL-L not only enhances our ability to identify shared genetic pathways but also deepens our understanding of the biological mechanisms that underpin these relationships.
+By integrating both local and global correlation estimates, HDL-L provides a comprehensive view of pleiotropic genetic architectures, offering insights that are essential for both theoretical research and practical applications in human genomics.

 ## Installation
 HDL-L can be easily installed from GitHub using the `remotes` package.
 If you don't already have `remotes` installed, the following commands will manage the installation for you: